This site is evolving to gradually add more information

 made by researchers and family members.
 But several stand out as deserving of

-special mention and thanks: Thanks to Mike Jackson for his unfailing volunteer
+Thanks to Mike Jackson for his unfailing volunteer

 work with the Jackson Groups at FTDNA;